nrwl/nx/nx-dev/nx-dev/public/documentation/latest/node/cli/affected-e2e.md

 ### maxParallel

+Default: `3`

 Max number of parallel processes.
-This flag is ignored if the parallel option is set to `false`. (default: 3)
+This flag is ignored if the parallel option is set to `false`.

 ### only-failed